 Alongside marriage, the plight of the widow provides another piece of Gospel centered imagery—a picture of our own spiritual widowhood.
 Sin separates us from God, leaving us desolate and alone.
 In this place we come to realize that we are in need of a helper and savior.
 We are each in need of a personal, intimate, and saving relationship with Jesus Christ.

 At the cross, everything changed!
 The blood of Jesus paid the price for sin that separates us from God.
 We are rescued and delivered from the reproach of spiritual widowhood!
 Jesus paid the price for redemption.
 No longer are we spiritually bereft of God as our Husband.
-Death conquered the grave and He will return to claim His bride!
+Jesus conquered the grave and He will return to claim His bride!

 A new family was established by Jesus at the cross on Good Friday showing the importance of the relationship between the bereft (the widow) and the beloved bride (the body of Christ).